 WP6: Project integration for business modelling

-The previous mentioned system consists of several mining and processing modular, semi mobil units which can be compiled flexible for every single project.
-The aim of WP6 is to integrated the individual aggregates into an overall system.
-The research group focus on the optimization of mining processes as well as the development of a business model.
-Finally, the system will be simulated with real data from a case study in Olovo, Bosnien.
+The previously mentioned system consists of several mining and processing modular, semi-mobile units which can be compiled flexible for every single project.
+WP6 aims to integrate the individual aggregates into an overall system.
+The research group focus on the optimisation of mining processes as well as the development of a business model.
+Finally, the order will be simulated with real data from a case study in Olovo, Bosnien.

-Lars Barnewold (MRE) is involved in the development of simulation models based on the develop deposit model from WP2 for optimizing the mining system.
-Even though mining method as well as mine planning are investigated for an integration of the main system.
+Lars Barnewold (MRE) is involved in the development of simulation models based on the developed deposit model from WP2 for optimising the mining system.
+Even though mining method, as well as mine planning, are investigated for an integration of the primary system.